selkamand/crux-docs/docs/source/usage/importing_data.rst

 1. Visit `wAnnovar <https://wannovar.wglab.org/>`_
-2. Input your files
+2. Input your files (and select the matched Input Format from the dropdown)
-3.
+3. Choose an appropriate reference genome
+4. Select RefSeq Gene as your gene definition
+5. Select individual analysis if using a single sample tumour VCF (ensure your tumour is the first sample in the VCF).
+6. Repeat for each tumour VCF you have

 CRUX will attempt to auto-detect as much as possible about the features of your annovar annotation.
-This function converts such annovar output files into MAF.
+CRUX import functionality converts annovar output files into MAFs.
-This function requires that annovar was run with gene based annotation as a first operation, before including any filter or region based annotations.
-Please be aware that this function performs no transcript prioritization.
+It requires that annovar was run with gene based annotation as a first operation, before including any filter or region based annotations.
+Please be aware that the CRUX annovar parser performs no transcript prioritization.

 **For Bioinformaticians**

-We reccomend using the following settings when doing commandline annotation of annovar
+We reccomend using the following settings when performing commandline annotation of annovar

 ``table_annovar.pl example/ex1.avinput humandb/ -buildver hg19 -out myanno -remove -protocol (refGene),cytoBand,dbnsfp30a -operation (g),r,f -nastring NA``

-**Option 2: VCF2MAF**
+**Option 2: INTERCHANGE (VCF2MAF)**

+.. _`Step 2`:

 ===========================================
-Step 2: Import Clinical Annotations
+Step 2: Prepare Clinical Annotation Files
 ===========================================

 In addition to loading your mutation data,